haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 ### Installing and preparing the SQL database

 These instructions assume that MySQL/MariaDB server and client are installed and a MySQL/MariaDB root user can authenticate using the mysql_native_password plugin.
-(For more information, see [Installation of Seafile Server Community Edition with MySQL/MariaDBL](../deploy/using_mysql.md).)

 ### Installing prerequisites

-Seafile prior to and including Seafile 7.0 use Python 2.
-More recent versions rely on Python 3.

 **For Seafile 8.0.x**